dotcorkins/dwm-dotfiles/README.md

 Feel free to open an issue if you have a question!

+these colors were from one of Chris Titus Tech's dotfiles so credit to him

 *this was first written at 1:50 am.
 It does look bad. sorry.*